NotCleo/ECS324-VLSI-Testing-Verification/README.md

     atalanta -f <name of stuck at fault file>.flt -t <output file name>.test -v <netlist translated to a bench file name>.bench

+    issue with using ffs with atalanta is this ;
+    """"
+    before
+    after
+    Error: 2 flip-flop exists in the circuit.
+    Fatal error:  Error in circuit file
+    """"

+    Therefore proving that we cannot do scan chain ATPGs on this tool